First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: The LArIAT Experiment

 Fermilab's accelerator complex produces a 120~GeV/c primary proton beam which is focused onto a copper target to produce a secondary beam composed of primarily positively charged pions.
 The secondary beam momentum can be tuned between the range of 8~GeV/c to 80~GeV/c and was operated at 64~GeV/c for the datasets used in this analysis.

 Before reaching LArIAT, the secondary beam entered the experimental hall enclosure where it struck a copper target inside a steel collimator to produce a tertiary beam of charged particles.
-The tertiary beam traveled through a series of beamline instrumentation elements as shown in Fig.~\ref{fig:beamline_cartoon}: two (upstream, downstream) beam collimators (USCOLL, DSCOLL), two (upstream, downstream) time-of-flight (TOF) scintillating paddles (USTOF, DSTOF), four multi-wire proportional chambers (MWPCs), two bending dipole magnets (B1, B2), and a HALO scintillating paddle used to identify and veto particles entering the LArTPC that did not follow the path of the tertiary beamline.
-The trajectory of a charged particle traveling in the beamline was reconstructed by interpolating the straight segments obtained by at least 3 hits in the upstream MWPC (WC1 and WC2 in Fig.~\ref{fig:beamline_cartoon}) in tandem with the downstream ones (WC3 and WC4 in Fig.~\ref{fig:beamline_cartoon}).
-This reconstructs the particle's trajectory before and after the bending magnets which bends it in the $xz$-plane.
-The polarity of the magnets can be configured to select positively or negatively charged particles from the beam.
-The bending angle of the particle, together with the known magnetic field, are used to determine the particle's momentum.
-The reconstructed beamline momentum for all triggered beamline particles in the dataset used for this analysis is shown in Fig.~\ref{fig:beam_mom_reco} using the $-100$~A magnet current.
-In addition, scintillator paddles are used to determine the particle's TOF, which is used in tandem with the momentum to determine the particle mass as explained in Sec. \ref{sec:beamline}.
-Detailed discussion on the TOF and MWPC systems can be found in~\cite{Acciarri:2019wgd, LArIAT:2021yix}.
+The tertiary beam traveled through a series of beamline instrumentation elements as shown in Fig.~\ref{fig:beamline_cartoon}, which included two time-of-flight (TOF) scintillating paddles and four multi-wire proportional chambers referred to as `wire chambers' (WCs).
+The trajectory of a charged particle traveling in the beamline was reconstructed by interpolating the straight segments obtained by at least three hits in the upstream WCs in tandem with the downstream ones.
+This information was used to reconstruct each particle’s three-dimensional trajectory along the tertiary beamline.
+The polarity of the dipole magnets could be configured to select positively or negatively charged particles.
+The bending angle and known magnetic field were used to determine the particle’s momentum.
+In addition, the scintillating paddles measured the particle’s TOF, which was used in tandem with the momentum to determine the particle mass as explained in Sec. \ref{sec:beamline}.
+Detailed discussion on the TOF and WC systems can be found in~\cite{Acciarri:2019wgd, LArIAT:2021yix}.